A Generative Approach to Quasi-Random Sampling from Copulas via Space-Filling Designs: Real Data Analysis

 In this section, we showcase the practical utility of the proposed method through a real-data example in finance and risk management.
 The focus is on modeling dependent multivariate return data, which is essential for estimating $\mu$.
 GANs offer two key advantages in this context: first, they exhibit high flexibility, allowing them to capture complex dependence structures that may be inadequately represented by traditional parametric copula models \citep{hofert2018}.
 Second, by generating quasi-random samples, GANs can reduce variance in estimating $\mu$.
 The GANs's architecture and hyperparameters are as described in Section 4.

-To illustrate these benefits, we apply our approach to model S$\&$P 500 constituent portfolios, with daily adjusted closing prices.
-We analyze two portfolios: one with 10 stocks ($d=10$) and another with 20 stocks ($d=20$), covering the period from 1995-01-01 to 2015-12-31.
-Data are sourced from the R package `qrmdata'.
+To illustrate these benefits, we apply our method to model S$\&$P 500 constituent portfolios, with daily adjusted closing prices.
+To evaluate the method's scalability to high-dimensional settings, we consider three portfolios with $d=10$, $d=20$ and $d=200$ assets, respectively, covering the sample period from 1995-01-01 to 2015-12-31.
+All data are obtained from the R package `qrmdata'.

+For the proposed method, the latent dimension $k$ plays a central role in both theoretical guarantees and practical performance, especially when $k<d$.
+To clarify whether reducing $k$ yields tangible benefits, we conduct systematic experiments across all dimensionality levels: for $d=10$, we evaluate three latent dimensions: $k=3,5, 10$; for $d=20$, we test $k=5,10, 20$; for the new high-dimensional case $d=200$, we consider $k=64,128$.

 To account for temporal dependencies, we adopt the copula-GARCH model \citep{jondeau2006}, using ARMA$(1,1)$-GARCH$(1,1)$ with standardized $t$-distributed innovations.
 We compute pseudo-observations for each portfolio, as in (\ref{psu}).
 These are then used to model the dependence among the log-return series.

-In order to generate quasi-random samples using the CDM method, we initially model each of the two portfolios with well-established parametric copulas, specifically Gumbel and uncorrelated $t$ copulas.
+In order to generate quasi-random samples using the CDM method, we initially model each of the three portfolios with well-established parametric copulas, specifically Gumbel or uncorrelated $t$ copulas.
 The fitting of these copulas is carried out using the maximum pseudo-likelihood method, as described in \cite{hofert2018}.
 For GANs and GMMN, we first employ pseudo-observations to train the generator models.
 Next, we generate quasi-random samples from $U[0,1]^k$ to produce potential copulas quasi-random samples for these portfolios.
-Both the CDM and GMMN methods employ randomized Sobol sequences on $U[0,1]^k$ as input, following recommendations by \cite{cambou2017} and \cite{hofert2021}.
-In GANs, we employ two types of quasi-random samples from $U[0,1]^k$: one is a randomized Sobol sequence, and the other is a randomized OA-based LHD with strength $2$.
-Here, we set $k=d$, where $d$ is the dimensionality of the portfolios.
+Both the CDM and GMMN methods employ randomized Sobol sequences on $U[0,1]^k$ as input.
+In particular, we choose $k=d$, which follows recommendations in \cite{cambou2017} and \cite{hofert2021}.
+For GANs based method with $k=d$, we employ two types of quasi-random samples from $U[0,1]^k$: one is a randomized Sobol sequence, and the other is a randomized OA-based LHD with strength $2$.
+To more concisely illustrate the scenario where the input noise dimension $k < d$, the proposed GAN-based methods employ randomized OA-based LHDs as quasi-random samples on $\mathcal{U}[0,1]^k$.
+In particular, for the high-dimensional case $d=200$, we only present the fitting results under the Gumbel copula.
+This is because the values of $S_{N,n}$ obtained under the $t$-copula specification are substantially larger than those from all other competing methods.

 To assess the model fit, we use the empirical Cram\'er-von Mises type test statistic \citep{remillard2009} to compare the equality of two empirical copulas.
 This statistic is defined as